Kudoo39/integrify-java-inventory/README.md

     - `sendNotificationOnSuccess`: Sends a comprehensive email, including action details, a summary of the item, user feedback instructions, and a support contact.
 For example, "Hello, a new item titled 'XYZ' has been successfully added to the inventory.
 If you have any queries or feedback, please contact our support team at support@inventory.com."
     - `sendNotificationOnFailure`: Provides a detailed error report, troubleshooting steps, and a link to an FAQ or help page.
 E.g., "We encountered an issue adding 'ABC'.
 Please review the input data.
 For more help, visit our FAQ at inventory.com/faq."
   - SMSNotificationService Implementation:
     - `sendNotificationOnSuccess`: Sends a brief SMS with action confirmation and a short status update.
-E.g., "model.Item 'XYZ' added to inventory.
+E.g., "domain.entities.Item 'XYZ' added to inventory.
 Thank you!"
     - `sendNotificationOnFailure`: Provides a short error notice and a suggestion to contact support via a different channel.
 E.g., "Error adding item 'ABC'.
 Please email support@inventory.com."
 3. Inject `INotificationService` into the `service.Store` class.
 Send notifications on adding or deleting an item.
 4. We will have 2 inventories, using different implementation of notification service.
 Use all the features above in `Program.java`.